-I’ll be back next week with a few super delicious recipes, but right now I’m here with something different.
-Today, I simply want to share some thoughts related to an area of personal development I’ve been working on lately.
+I'll be back next week with a few super delicious recipes, but right now I'm here with something different.
+Today, I simply want to share some thoughts related to an area of personal development I've been working on lately.
 The topic?
-Overcoming burnout and regaining a sense of peace, purpose + joy.
+Overcoming burnout: how to regain a sense of peace, purpose + joy.

 More and more over the last few years, I've grappled with feelings of frustration, exhaustion, and overwhelm when approaching the work I truly love to do.
 There have been times when I've felt a total loss of inspiration and apathy for the tasks I typically greeted with passion.
 During one stretch in particular—from May of 2015 to June of 2016—I googled "burnout symptoms" on an almost weekly basis.
 Sometimes, I even followed the protocol for addressing them.
 Although the vacations and self-care days worked wonders in the short-term, their long-term ability to nip burnout in the bud left something to be desired.

 At the time, I was working full-time as a psychologist, writing my cookbook, and maintaining this lovely space.
 Clearly my overstuffed schedule was the root of these feelings...right?
 Maybe I could just wait until the end of the school year and then I'd be on leave for a year and all would be well again?
 Unfortunately, no and no. I thought that by changing my circumstances, I could change my experience.
 Well, June came and went, and despite having only two of those three things (i.e., book and blog) to focus on, it was the same old story.

 So, like any incurably curious psychologist would do, I unpacked my feelings and began to examine the what's, why's, and how's behind them.
 It didn't take much analysis to see that there was more to the issue than an over-scheduled calendar.

 Through this investigation of mine, three things became clear: